EPecherkin/lightspeed_1/README.md

 Performance on 1GB IPs:

 - 13 seconds
-- ALWAYS 1.5GB Ram
+- ALWAYS 0.5GB Ram

 Performance on 10GB IPs:

-- 100 seconds
+- 95 seconds

 Performance on 107GB IPs:

 - 612 seconds

-Pros/cons: same as #6
+Pros:

+- Quick
+- Uses the same amount of memory(0.5GB) despite the size of the file

+Cons:

+- Uses the same amount of memory(0.5GB) despite the size of the file

 Analysis if we can improve it even more: